lkirkwood/netdox/docs/data.md

 ## Changelog
 + Key: `changelog`
 + Type: `stream`
-+ Notes: This lists all changes made to the data layer.
-Possible changes are documented below.
++ Notes: This lists all changes made to the data in a stream.
+Each entry has the fields `change`, `value`, and `plugin`.

 ### Changelog Change Types and Values
+The list below maps the `change` field to a description of the `value` field.
++ init: The new default network.
 + create dns name: Qualified DNS name.
 + create dns record: Full redis key of the dns record set with ";${RECORD_VALUE}" appended.
 + create plugin node: ID of the raw node.